What is Economic Value Added?

 Alternative Measures of Value

-Financial analysts typically rely on various different methods approaches of measuring value created.
+Financial analysts typically rely on various different methods of measuring value.
 Return on invested capital (ROIC) is a common method that also uses a residual income approach.
 Ultimately, the truest measure of value is the cash flow that’s generated by a business, which can only be measured by internal rate of return (IRR).
 IRR is used in financial modeling to capture all aspects of a business and its economic performance.

 Video Explanation of Economic Value Added (EVA)